 Curtain line to back wall: 28'

-Grid height: 67'
+Grid height: 67' 2 5/8" according to the plans.

 Asbestos: It's been removed.
 It was operated stage left.
 The upper part of the lattice track for the arbor is still on the proscenium wall.

 Paintbridge: Up close to the backwall at flyfloor height.
-The bridge itself remains in place the paint frame is long gone.
+The bridge itself remains in place but the paint frame is long gone.

 Some of the tech data comes from the 1949 ATPAM Theatre, Arena & Auditorium Guide.
 Thanks to Bob Foreman for posting the book on his Vintage Theatre Catalogs site.